 Green is the color of nature, rebirth, and hope, and all things earth-related.
 It is mainly associated with beauty brands, eco-friendly markets, organic foods, sustainability industries, and tech startups.

 Primarily associated with luxury, wealth, and wisdom, purple makes a brand look professional but approachable.
-For this reason, you will see it as a brand color in the fashion and confectionery industries.
+For this reason, you will often see it as a brand color in the fashion and confectionery industries.
 Used with care in your branding color scheme, purple invites people to have some luxurious fun.

 Black & White Logo Colors: The Foundation of Any Logo Design

-Before we leave you to your logo design tests, we have to talk a little about how you should begin your quest for the best logo color combinations.
+Before we leave you to your logo design experiments, we have to talk a little about how you should begin your quest for the best logo color combinations.
 Of course, the answer is “design your logo in black and white first.”